davidorme/Masters_GIS/practicals/practical_3/practical_3.md

 summary(gls_simple)
 ```

-That looks very like the normal `lm` output, except that it has added a matrix showing the correlations between the explanatory variables.
+That looks very like the normal `lm` output - and indeed the coefficients are identical to the same model fitted using `lm` above.
+One difference is `gls` output includes a matrix showing the correlations between the explanatory variables.
 If I was being critical, I would say that elevation and temperature are a rather highly correlated and that multicollearity might be a problem (see [Practical 2](/practical_2/practical_2.html)).

 To add spatial autocorrelation into the model we have to create a spatial correlation structure.
 The example below uses the Gaussian model.
 You can look at `?corGaus` for the equation but essentially this model describes how the expected correlation decreases from an initial value with increasing distance until a range threshold is met - after that the data is expected to be uncorrelated.
 The constructor needs to know the spatial coordinates of the data (using `form`) and then the other arguments set the shape of the curve.
 You can set `fixed=FALSE` and the model will then try and optimise the range and nugget parameters, but this can take hours.